14 Best Towns in New York (in 2023)

 📍 Google Maps | Website | 👉 Browse Hotels in Cold Spring on Booking

 Cold Spring is a cute small town with lots of delicious places to eat and historical landmarks to see.
 It’s located right on the banks of the Hudson River, only a short hour-long drive from New York City.
 There’s plenty of kayaking and hiking in the area.

-The town’s interesting historical buildings and landmarks make it a popular stop among history buffs, such as Bannerman Castle and the West Point Foundry Preserve.
+The nearby historical buildings and landmarks make it a popular stop among history buffs, such as Bannerman Castle and the West Point Foundry Preserve.
 All in all, Cold Spring isn’t the place for partying the night away.
 But it’s great for a little easygoing relaxation.

 An ideal weekend getaway with horse racing, resorts, and shopping

 📍 Google Maps | Website | 👉 Browse Hotels in Saratoga Springs on Booking

 Saratoga Springs has a little more of a lively vibe than some of the other small towns around New York.
 It’s less than an hour north of Albany, the New York state capital.

 The biggest attraction in the town by far is the Saratoga Racing Course where you can go to see horseback riding races.
 Of course, many people head over there to place their bets as well, but races only occur from mid-July to early September.

 Saratoga Springs also has a pretty big resort called the Saratoga Casino Hotel.
 It’s complete with a casino, live music performances, and an array of restaurants to choose from.
 You can basically spend your entire time at the resort and enjoy a lot of the things that Saratoga Springs has to offer.

 A multi-faceted city with loads of personality that was New York’s first state capital